cens/ohmagePhone/README.md

 All other external libraries which are needed are included in the libs directory of the project, but you will need the android SDK to build.

-1. Download and install the the android SDK.
+1. Download and install the android SDK.
 Instructions on downloading and installing the SDK can be found here: http://developer.android.com/sdk/installing.html.
 You can skip the parts related to eclipse unless you want to setup eclipse as well.
 2. Start the android configuration tool using `/path/to/android-sdk/tools/android`